Glides over uneven pavement, folds and adjusts one-handed, and uses recycled fabrics to grow with baby from newborn to preschool.

 Pros

-- Excellent push on sidewalks, grass, and light trails
+- Smooth, easy push on rough sidewalks, grass, and light trails

 Cons